bendmorris/waxwing/README.md

 Waxwing will use a configurable heuristic to decide whether to inline functions at build time where possible. (**Planned**)

-## Assumptions
+## Constraints

 JavaScript is very dynamic; some optimizations rely on assumptions about the way you use JavaScript.
 These constraints should hold for the vast majority of JS code:

 - Don't overwrite built-in property methods with new versions that break the original contract.
+Waxwing will assume it knows the outcome of these prototype methods.
-- Don't use `eval` to dynamically introduce or modify variables.
-You *can* use `eval` to return an expression (Waxwing will treat this as an unknown value) but variable references inside the `eval` code will *not* be considered by Waxwing, so values used can be collected during DCE.
+- Don't use `eval` to dynamically introduce or modify variables, and make sure variables are not *only* referenced in `eval` code.
+You *can* use `eval` to return an expression (Waxwing will treat this as an unknown value) but variable references inside the `eval` code will *not* be considered by Waxwing, so values used can be collected during DCE, resulting in invalid code.
 - Functions defined with `new Function` are not eligible for any optimizations relying on function introspection; they can't be inlined, etc.